AI-Driven Robotics for Optics: Methods

 To expand this initial set and introduce geometric variability, we applied randomly chosen similarity transformations to each reference layout.
 Specifically, for each predefined reference setup, we generated multiple setups via random combinations of scaling, in-plane rotation, translations, and mirroring across the x- and/or y-axis.
 Each transformation was applied to the full component list, updating both spatial coordinates and optical axis orientations accordingly.

 Resulting setups were subjected to rigorous physical validation to ensure experimental feasibility.
 Validation criteria included: (1) all components must lie within the reachable circular workspace of a 61 cm radius; (2) no component may intersect the robot’s 15 cm radius circular footprint at the origin; (3) inter-component spacing must exceed individual component dimensions (7.5 cm × 6.4 cm) to avoid spatial overlap; and (4) internal beam paths must not intersect the robotic arm’s footprint, determined by constructing a complete graph from the component coordinates and checking for overlap.
 Setups failing any of these constraints were discarded.
+The code for optical setup generation and validation is available in~\cite{OptSetGen}.

-\subsection{LLM Fine tuning}
+\subsection{LLM fine tuning}

 To enable the translation of natural language experimental goals into precise and structured optical layouts, we fine-tuned the LLaMA3.1-8B-Instruct model using a parameter-efficient fine-tuning (PEFT) strategy.
 Specifically, we employed Quantum-informed Tensor Adaptation (QuanTA) \cite{chen2024quanta}, a method inspired by quantum circuit structures and tensor networks that enables efficient high-rank updates to pre-trained model weights.
 Compared to conventional low-rank adaptation methods, QuanTA offers increased representational capacity with comparable computational efficiency, making it well-suited for capturing the complex structural and geometric constraints inherent to optical setup design.